We estimate in 2020 there were 13,665,475 accredited investor households in America. Roughly 10.6% of all American households were accredited in 2020.

 - (or) With a spouse, earning $300,000 the last two straight years and expecting it to continue in the current year.

-Of these, we estimate that the net worth qualification is easily most common way to achieve accreditation – 11,267,375 households qualified on net worth alone.
-(See our post on millionaires in America).
+And net worth is the most common way to qualify: around 12 million households would have qualified on just the net worth criteria (87.9% of accredited households).
+See our post on millionaires in America.

 Accredited Investor Methodology

 - Net worth MINUS primary home equity >= $1,000,000 (or)

 - Household Income >= $300,000 and Normal Income >= $300,000 (or)

 - Reference Person Income >= $200,000 AND Normal Income >= ($200,000 + Spouse Income)